Watchdoc - Certificates - Manage certificates

 • the button is used to delete a certificate;

-• the section Generation of a new certificate allows you to generate a newcertificate;
+• the section Generation of a new certificate allows you to generate a new auto-signed certificate (which you can then have signed by a certification authority) ;

 • the section Import a certificate allows you to import an existing certificate.